-Human Trafficking is a form of modern-day slavery that involves the use of force, fraud, or coercion to exploit another; to obtain some type of labor or a commercial sex act.
-It is a crime under both U.S. and international law.
-It is a crime against humanity.

-Human trafficking dehumanizes and commodifies human beings, depriving those who are victimized of their dignity, as persons made in the image of God.
-It denies the person's basic human rights: the right to life, security, freedom of movement, and the freedom from torture and degrading treatment.
-It is antithetical to the tenets of our faith and the values of this nation.
+Human Trafficking is a form of modern-day slavery that involves the use of force, fraud, or coercion to exploit another; to obtain labor or a commercial sex act.
+It is a crime under both U.S. and international law, and a crime against humanity.
+It dehumanizes and commodifies human beings, depriving them of their dignity, persons made in the image of God.
+And it denies their human rights: the right to life, security, freedom of movement, and the freedom from torture and degrading treatment.
+It is antithetical to the tenets of our Catholic faith and the values of this nation.

-In an address on April 11, 2019 the Holy Father Pope Francis, said, [Human trafficking] "constitutes an unjustifiable violation of the freedom and dignity of the victims, constitutive dimensions of the human being wanted and created by God.
+In an address on April 11, 2019, the Holy Father Pope Francis said human trafficking "constitutes an unjustifiable violation of the freedom and dignity of the victims, constitutive dimensions of the human being wanted and created by God.
 This is why it is considered a crime against humanity.
 Trafficking seriously damages humanity as a whole, tearing apart the human family and the Body of Christ."
-(Catholic News Service)
+(Catholic News Agency)

 The nature of human trafficking makes it difficult to accurately describe its scope and number its costs.
 The National Human Trafficking Hotline reports that, "[d]espite growing awareness about this crime, human trafficking continues to go underreported due to its covert nature, misconceptions about its definition, and a lack of awareness about its indicators."
 (National Human Trafficking Hotline).
 While the 2020 Global Report on Trafficking in Persons estimates that in 2018 approximately 50,000 people were identified as living in conditions of human trafficking on any given day, the data only reflects trafficked persons who were in contact with authorities.
 It does not reflect the actual prevalence of the crime or the hidden number of victims of commercial sexual exploitation, forced labor, and forced marriage.
 The International Labor Organization estimates that their suffering earns their traffickers approximately 150 billion dollars annually.
-What we do know for certain is that human trafficking returns huge profits to its perpetrators while inflicting incalculable costs on its victims, their families, and society.